scality/Zenko/docs/Operation-Architecture/Zenko_Architecture/Zenko_Service_Stack.rst

 CLI

-CloudServer accepts commands from command-line interfaces.
+CloudServer accepts requests from command-line interfaces such as aws-cli.

 NFS